itqan-tr/RadiusManager/README_UBUNTU18.md

 << ENTER YOUR MYSQL ROOT PASSWORD WHEN PROMPT >>

 CREATE DATABASE radius;
-CREATE USER 'radius'@'localhost' IDENTIFIED WITH mysql_native_password BY 'radpass';
-GRANT ALL ON radius.* TO radius@localhost;
+GRANT ALL ON radius.* TO radius@localhost IDENTIFIED BY "radpass";
-flush privileges;
 exit

 # Clone Radius Manager from Github